showBOO/word2pdf/README.md

 ## About the contents

-Application to convert multiple files to PDF
+Application to convert multiple "Word" files to PDF